be-fe/iSlider/README.md

 ##### isDebug

 - `{Boolean}`
-- On / off debug mode, the log will print more information
+- On / off debug mode, it will print more information about the log
 - Default: false (Disabled)

 ##### initIndex

 - `{Number}`
-- Fold data used list index
+- Index of the list which is used for the first screen
 - Default: 0

 ##### fingerRecognitionRange

 - `{Number}`
-- Inadvertently recognition range, touchMove greater than the range of values, it is considered effective sliding distance
+- The scope of wrong touch, if it's bigger than the value of scope, the touchMove will be treat as an effective distance of slide
-- 默认：10(px)
+- Default：10(px)

 ##### fixPage

 - `{Boolean|Array|String}`
-- Native event stop
+- Prevent native event
-- In the original scene shield trigger event, such as: scroll, drag, zoom, etc.
+- Prevent to trigger the event in the scene shield, such as: scroll, drag, zoom, etc.
-    - "A" elements to prevent the mobile terminal is recommended to use tap (touch-based event jointly judgment) custom
+    - "A" elements, prevented, the mobile terminal is recommended to use user-defined tap (touch-based event jointly judgment)
-    - Of the form element "SELECT", "INPUT", "TEXTAREA", "BUTTON", "LABEL", under any circumstances be blocked
+    - For the form element "SELECT", "INPUT", "TEXTAREA", "BUTTON", "LABEL", in any situations it will not to be prevented
-    - * Excludes strategy: if the parameters of type string (rules, querySelector string) or an array (multiple rule), this option is turned on (true) and exclusion rules composite elements, the same as `iSlider.FIX_PAGE_TAGS`
+    - *Exclude strategies：if the type of param is string（rule，querySelector selector string）or Array(mutiple regulations)，this option is in opening status(true)and exlude elements with composite regulations, treat as`iSlider.FIX_PAGE_TAGS`
 - Default: true (Enabled)

 ##### fillSeam

 - `{Boolean}`
-- To fill the joints between scenes
+- To fill the gaps between scenes
-- Rendering problems on some systems browsers, resulting in a gap between scenes appear, in this case the scene and set the background color to use when connected ** ** switching effect is particularly evident.
+- There is some rendering problems in the browser of some systems, resulting in a gap between scenes, this situation is particularly evident when the scene had setted the background color and use ** ** for connected.
 - Default: false (Disabled)